listenToRipley/ReactNative/Notes/README.md

 | `<View>`     | `<div>`     | `android.View` |  `UIView`    |
 | `<TextInput>`| `<input>`   |  `EditText`    | `UITextField`|

+HTML elements will not work in Native code.

+You can see the native components you can use [here](https://reactnative.dev/docs/components-and-apis).
+They are known as your "core components".

+You will use these core components to build your own custom components.

+Native is very strict in that elements must live inside of a component that related to function of the content, it should always be able to display that content.

+Example: Text must live inside of a Text component.

+### Styling Components

+There is no CSS in Native.

+Style will be applied either Inline Styles or StyleSheet objects.

+These are all written in JS which is based on CSS syntax, but is only a subset of these features.

 ## Logic

 The JS code logic is not compiles the same way as Native components.
 There is actually a thread that is hosted by Native within the app the allows you the access this logic.
 The app will teach to the logic through a "translation bridge" provided by Native.